kubeflow/website/content/en/docs/components/pipelines/v2/administration/server-config.md

 #### Full fledged Kubeflow deployment

-For full fledged Kubeflow, each namespace is corrsponded to a project with the same name.
+For full fledged Kubeflow, each namespace corresponds to a project with the same name.
 To configure the `ALLOWED_ARTIFACT_DOMAIN_REGEX` value for user namespace, add an entry in `ml-pipeline-ui-artifact` just like this example in [sync.py](https://github.com/kubeflow/pipelines/blob/b630d5c8ae7559be0011e67f01e3aec1946ef765/manifests/kustomize/base/installs/multi-user/pipelines-profile-controller/sync.py#L304-L310) for `ALLOWED_ARTIFACT_DOMAIN_REGEX` environment variable, the entry is identical to the environment variable instruction in Standalone Kubeflow Pipelines